ant-design/ant-design-mobile/components/image-picker/index.en-US.md

 title: ImagePicker
 ---

 Note: Just for selecting picture.
 Generally `ImagePicker` is used to select picture before uploading, but without the feature of uploading.
+In this Component, we use Promise.
+Please refer to the description of compatibility in this [Promise document](https://developer.mozilla.org/zh-CN/docs/Web/JavaScript/Reference/Global_Objects/Promise).If necessary, refer to [/docs/react/introduce-cn](/docs/react/introduce) for compatibility processing.

 ## API